 Line 1 of the form will ask you for your legal name.

-If you are an individual, sole proprietor, or single-member LLC, you should enter your own name as shown on your individual tax returns.
-If you have a separate business name or DBA name, that information will go on line 2.
+If you are an individual, sole proprietorship, or single-member LLC (limited liability company), you should enter your own name as shown on your individual tax returns.
+If you have a separate business name or “doing business as” DBA name, that information will go on line 2.

 If your business is a partnership, multi-member LLC, C corporation, or S corporation, you should use your entity’s legal name.